 Risk reduction tips can often take a victim-blaming tone, even unintentionally.
-With no intention to victim-blame, and with recognition that only those who commit sexual misconduct/violence are responsible for those actions, these suggestions may nevertheless help you to reduce your risk experiencing a non-consensual sexual act:
+With no intention to victim-blame, and with the recognition that only those who commit sexual misconduct/violence are responsible for those actions, these suggestions may nevertheless help you to reduce your risk experiencing a non-consensual sexual act:

 - Make your limits known as early as possible.

 - Tell a sexual aggressor “NO” clearly and firmly.

 - Try to remove yourself from the physical presence of a sexual aggressor.